Gaddafi's death - who pulled the trigger?

 They did not get far.

 France said its aircraft struck military vehicles belonging to Gaddafi forces near Sirte at about 8:30 a.m.
-(0630 GMT), but said it was unsure whether the strikes had killed Gaddafi.
+(7:30 a.m.
+British time), but said it was unsure whether the strikes had killed Gaddafi.
 A NATO official said the convoy was hit either by a French plane or a U.S. Predator drone.

 Two miles (3 km) west of Sirte, 15 pick-up trucks mounted with machine guns lay burnt out, smashed and smouldering next to an electricity substation 20 metres from the main road.